JoshBroomberg/Maccabee/Maccabee/docs/source/usage/sampled-dgp.rst

 Model Specification
 -------------------

 Although it is not displayed above, the first step in using Maccabee is to define a ``Model``.
-Model's represent causal inference methods, they are fit to a dataset and produce an estimate of one or more estimands.
+Model's represent causal inference methods, they are fit to a data set and produce an estimate of one or more estimands.

 The definition of the ``LinearRegressionCausalModel`` used above is below.
 All models take a `GeneratedDataSet` object at construction time and implement ``fit()`` and ``estimate_*()`` functions.
 Arbitrary code can be run at initialization, fit and estimate time.